 Animal Safe Haven does NOT have a facility.
-We are a foster system that relies on volunteer families like you to open your homes and hearts to these rescued animals in need and help us help them.
+We are a foster system that relies on volunteer families like you.
+Please consider opening your homes and hearts to these rescued animals in need and help us help them.
 We can work with most any living situation, family type, and schedule to make sure that the animal you foster is as happy as you are!